Sandra and Woo: Gaia

 Since 19 November 2011, the Sandra and Woo website also hosts Knörzer and Andini's fantasy webcomic Gaia, which follows the adventures of several graduates of an elite academy after a deadly attack during graduation ball.
 Gaia is based on a story which was originally developed by Feline Fuelled Games for a cancelled campaign mod for the PC game Neverwinter Nights 2.
 Gaia came to an end on 30 July 2021 after 950 published pages, including 12 cover pages.
-Until then it had been updated twice a week with full color pages in English and German.Gaia received very positive reviews from most critics.
+Until then it had been updated twice a week with full color pages in English and German.

+Gaia received very positive reviews from most critics.
 El Santo, author of The Webcomic Overlook, found that "the ongoing character transformations from playful students to responsible adults are natural, believable, and never heavy-handed."
 Lauren Davis from io9 was also fond the characters: “From its very first pages, Gaia is a lively comic, both in its art and its characterizations.
 The characters are immediately warm and likable.”

-On 14 April 2021, a Kickstarter campaign was announced for a printed anthology of Gaia and a second book containing a making-of and artwork based on the comic, Gaia: sic mundus creatus est. The two Sandra and Woo books were offered again too.
+On 14 April 2021, a Kickstarter campaign was announced for a printed anthology of Gaia and a second book containing a making-of and artwork based on the comic, Gaia: sic mundus creatus est. The two Sandra and Woo books were offered again as well.
 The Kickstarter campaign ran until 31 May 2021 and raised €130,110 from 1765 backers.
 This made the campaign for Gaia the 90th most funded campaign in Kickstarter’s “Comics” category until that point in time.

+Since 1 April 2023, a remastered version of Gaia is being rerun on the website at the rate of one page per day, accompanied by Knörzer's commentary from the making-of book.

+The Adventurous Scarlet Carolus and the Machine of Eternal Summer

-On 5 March 2023, Knörzer announced a new fantasy comic, to be called The Adventurous Scarlet Carolus and the Machine of Eternal Summer, and to start in the second half of 2023.
+On 5 March 2023, Knörzer announced that he's working on a new science fantasy comic, to be called The Adventurous Scarlet Carolus and the Machine of Eternal Summer, or Scarlet for short.

+On 29 January 2024, the first page of the new comic was published on the Sandra and Woo website.
+The comic is drawn by Finnish artist Elli Puukangas, who previously created the webcomic Tistow.
+Like Knörzer's previous two comics, Scarlet will be published in English and German.

+Scarlet follows the adventures of the girl Scarlet Carolus who wants to turn the legendary Machine of Eternal Summer back on and thus save her dying world Lavarel from freezing.
+One of the main inspirations of the comic is Numenera, a science fantasy role-playing game set in the far distant future of Earth where technological artifacts have effects that are indistinguishable from magic.
+Apart from humans, the comic features anthropomorphic foxes and wolves.